SavelaSolutions/HttpParrot/README.md

-# Record And Replay utilities
+# HTTP Parrot ("Record and Replay utilities")

-Contains tools for recording data that can later be used to "replay" the communication in tests, instead of having to create complicated mocks for the dependencies.
+Contains tools for recording HTTP responses when using HttpClient that can later be used to "replay" the communication in tests, instead of having to create complicated mocks for the external dependencies.
+That is, let the recorded HTTP responses be your mock data, that can also be changed if needed.

 ## Included components